rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 This is used by the error index to ensure that the samples that correspond to a given error number properly emit that error code.
-However, these error codes aren't guaranteed to be the only thing that a piece of code emits from version to version, so this in unlikely to be stabilized in the future.
+However, these error codes aren't guaranteed to be the only thing that a piece of code emits from version to version, so this is unlikely to be stabilized in the future.

 Attempting to use these error numbers on stable will result in the code sample being interpreted as